FY2019

 11:40~12:40

-Dai Nishigun (Professor, Director of Saga University Admission Center)
+Dai Nishigori (Professor, Director of the Admissions Center, Saga University)

-It is not easy to evaluate one of the three elements of academic ability, "the attitude of learning independently and collaboratively with diverse people," in an entrance examination.
+is not easy to evaluate one of the three elements of academic ability, “the attitude of learning independently and collaborating with diverse people” in entrance examinations.
 However, it is also one of the things that high schools and universities should discuss constructively while being promoted by policy.
-In this lecture, we will introduce perspectives and evaluation approaches to capture the evaluation of independence, etc., and consider what universities and high schools should work on from the perspective of "educational connection".
+In this lecture, we will introduce perspectives and evaluation approaches for assessing independence, etc., and consider what universities and high schools should do from the perspective of “educational connection.”

 12:40~13:40 Lunch break